zolagonano/rspow/docs/near_stateless_pow.md

 ## Overview

-Traditional PoW protocols often require the server to issue a random nonce to each client and store it to verify the solution later.
-This introduces a statefulness that can be exploited (e.g., by exhausting server memory with nonce requests).
+Traditional PoW protocols often require the server to issue and store random nonces.
+Attackers can exploit this by hoarding issued nonces and exhausting server memory.
+The `near-stateless` feature of `rspow` offers a helper toolkit for the protocol outlined below:

-The `rspow` near-stateless protocol solves this by:
+1.  **Deterministic server nonces**: Derived from a server secret and timestamp; no issuance store is needed.
-1.  **Deterministic Server Nonces**: The server generates nonces deterministically based on the current time and a secret key.
-This eliminates the need to store issued nonces.
+2.  **Client-derived challenges**: Clients mix the server nonce with their own random `client_nonce`.
-2.  **Client-derived Challenges**: The client combines the server's time-based nonce with its own random nonce to create a unique challenge.
+3.  **Strict time windows**: Submissions are only accepted when `timestamp` lies within `[now - time_window, now]`.
-3.  **Strict Time Windows**: Solutions are only accepted within a specific time window, limiting the effectiveness of precomputed work.
+4.  **Minimal state**: The server caches only accepted `client_nonce` values for the duration of the window to block replay.

-4.  **Minimal State**: The server only needs to cache successful `client_nonce` submissions for the duration of the time window to prevent replay attacks.
+The toolkit is feature-gated (`features = ["near-stateless"]`) and depends on the EquiX backend.
+Helper traits are pluggable so you can swap implementations without touching protocol logic.

 ## Threat Model & Goals